Republic of China (1912–1949): 1916–1927: Warlord Era

 Yuan's changes to government caused many provinces to declare independence and become warlord states.
 Increasingly unpopular and deserted by his supporters, Yuan abdicated in 1916 and died of natural causes shortly thereafter.
 China then declined into a period of warlordism.
 Sun, having been forced into exile, returned to Guangdong in the south in 1917 and 1922, with the help of warlords, and set up successive rival governments to the Beiyang government in Beijing, having re-established the KMT in October 1919.
 Sun's dream was to unify China by launching an expedition against the north.
 However, he lacked the military support and funding to turn it into a reality.

 Meanwhile, the Beiyang government struggled to hold onto power, and an open and wide-ranging debate evolved regarding how China should confront the West.
 In 1919, a student protest against the government's weak response to the Treaty of Versailles, considered unfair by Chinese intellectuals, led to the May Fourth movement, whose demonstrations were against the danger of spreading Western influence replacing Chinese culture.
-It was in this intellectual climate that the influence of Marxism spread and became popular, leading to the founding of the CCP in 1921.
+It was in this intellectual climate that Marxist thought began to spread.
+The Chinese Communist Party (CCP) was founded in 1921.

 After Sun's death in March 1925, Chiang Kai-shek became the leader of the Kuomintang.
 In 1926, Chiang led the Northern Expedition with the intention of defeating the Beiyang warlords and unifying the country.
 Chiang received the help of the Soviet Union and the CCP.
 However, he soon dismissed his Soviet advisers, being convinced that they wanted to get rid of the KMT and take control.
-Chiang decided to purge the Communists, killing thousands of them.
+Chiang decided to purge the Communists, massacring thousands in Shanghai.
 At the same time, other violent conflicts were taking place in China: in the South, where the CCP had superior numbers, Nationalist supporters were being massacred.
-Such events eventually led to the Chinese Civil War between the Nationalists and Communists.